zarkones/XENA/README.md

 Bot builder.
 We need a manged way of bot building and distribution, plus this service will support binary encoding out of the box in the future.
 Thus making hash based detection useless.
 I intent this to also be used for building of other kind of software.

-> **Xena-Anaconda** [coming soon]
+> **Xena-Anaconda**

 Post exploitation bot client written in Python3 (typed, but can be improved for sure).
-Code is there, I'm just not realising it now.
-Which can also be said for the following service bellow.
-Now, back to the topic.
 Anaconda!
 Psszzt!@#!
 Modular, extandable base code for writting a bot client.
 It has services available to you, as well as a light-weight core which handles multi-processing.
 That way you write separate python scripts, which are going to be executed each into its own process.

 > **Xena-Axe** [coming soon]